top of page

 Biography

-His music has been performed orchestras like Helsinki Philharmonic Orchestra, Hiroshima Symphony Orchestra, NTO Mannheim, Augsburger Philharmoniker, Orquestra Sinfônica do Recife, Filarmonica del Teatro Comunale di Bologna, London Sinfonietta, Ensemble Modern, Kymi Sinfonietta, Avanti!
+His music has been performed by orchestras like Helsinki Philharmonic Orchestra, Hiroshima Symphony Orchestra, NTO Mannheim, Augsburger Philharmoniker, Orquestra Sinfônica do Recife, Filarmonica del Teatro Comunale di Bologna, London Sinfonietta, Ensemble Modern, Kymi Sinfonietta, Avanti!
 Chamber Orchestra, Filarmonica Arturo Toscanini, Lapland Chamber Orchestra and Luxemboug Sinfonietta.

 He has been selected for several international artist residencies such as Tokyo Wonder Site 2011, Künstlerhaus Schloss Wiepersdorf 2010 and Künstlerhaus Lukas 2008.
 Räisänen has been teaching in the annual Sävellyspaja Composition Masterclass since 2014.